Genometric/MSPC/README.md

 - #### [__Install__: _details on different installation options_](https://genometric.github.io/MSPC/docs/installation);
 - #### [__Bioconductor R package__:](https://bioconductor.org/packages/release/bioc/html/rmspc.html) [Bioconductor user guide with examples on installing and using it in R](https://bioconductor.org/packages/release/bioc/vignettes/rmspc/inst/doc/rmpsc.html).

-MSPC is released as a cross-platform console application and a .NET Core library.
+MSPC is distributed as a cross-platform console application, a .NET library, and a Bioconductor R package.
 See the following figure for its current cross-platform build stats.

 | Operating System |  Build Status | Build History |
 | :--------------: | :-----------: | :-----------: |